sjaehn/BJumblr/README.md

 one step to the right results in a one step delayed playback of the respective piece of the audio input stream.
 Each pad (and thus each piece) can be levelled up or down by mouse wheel scrolling.

+In addidion, the user can control the playback progession using the playback buttons or the speed dial.
+This is facilitated via the progression delay.

 ### Source
 Select between (live) audio stream or a sample file as source.